Central Tunisia Tunisia Travel Guide

 No compulsory shots exist for entry into Tunisia.
 Routine vaccinations should be up-to-date (Measles, Mumps, Rubella; Diphtheria, Tetanus, Pertussis; Varicella; Polio; Influenza).
 Hepatitis A, Hepatitis B, and Typhoid vaccinations are generally recommended for most travelers.

 Sousse has public hospitals and private clinics.
 Private clinics generally hold superior facilities and may have English-speaking staff.
-They hold increased expenses in contrast with public options.
+They hold increased expenses than public options.

 Ambulance/Medical Emergency: Dial 190